ai4flab/hyperfunc/README.md

 This approach is powerful, but it comes with trade‑offs:

+- Control‑flow invariance:
+  - Hyperparameters are assumed to change *behaviour inside calls*, not the call graph itself.
+  - In other words: which hyperfunctions run, in what order, and how many times (loops) should not depend on hp.
+  - If hp starts gating branches or loops, the traced DAG that ES replays becomes invalid and optimisation can behave badly.
 - Sample efficiency and cost:
   - ES evaluates many noisy variants of the system.
   - If each evaluation makes multiple LLM calls, the loop can get expensive.